code-not-found/code-not-found.github.io/_posts/sping-ws/2017-04-30-spring-ws-https-client-server-example.md

 # Testing Spring WS over HTTPS

-In order to test the example we can trigger the existing `SpringWsApplicationTests` unit test case by running following Maven command.
+In order to test the example, we can trigger the existing `SpringWsApplicationTests` unit test case by running following Maven command.

 ``` plaintext
 mvn test